Seán O'Casey: Purple Dust

+Red Roses for Me

 He also wrote Red Roses for Me (1943), which saw him move away from his early style in favour of more expressionistic means and overtly socialist content to his writing.
 It went up at Dublin's Olympia Theatre (which was the first one produced in Ireland in seventeen years).
 It would move on to London in 1946, where O'Casey himself was able to see it.
 This was the first show of his own he saw since Within The Gates in 1934.

+Later plays

 Oak Leaves and Lavender (1945) is a propaganda play commemorating the Battle of Britain and Britain's heroism in the anti-Nazi crusade.
 It takes place in a manor with shadowy 18th-century figures commenting on the present.

 These plays have never had the same critical or popular success as the early trilogy.
 After the Second World War he wrote Cock-a-Doodle Dandy (1949), which is perhaps his most beautiful and exciting work.
 From The Bishop's Bonfire (1955) O'Casey's late plays are studies on the common life in Ireland, "Irish microcosmos", like The Drums of Father Ned (1958).

 His play The Drums of Father Ned was supposed to go up at the 1958 Dublin Theatre Festival, but the Catholic Archbishop of Dublin, John Charles McQuaid, refused to give his blessing (it has been assumed because works of both James Joyce and O'Casey were in the festival).
 After Joyce's play was quietly dropped, massive changes were required for The Drums of Father Ned, a devious way to get O'Casey to drop.
 After this, Samuel Beckett withdrew his mime piece in protest.